boehmrya/boehmrya_personal_site/_posts/2021-05-29-example-theme-hook.markdown

 core: 8.x
 ```

-Here is a theme hook with a test_var variable to be used in the template called my-template.html.twig:
+Then, create a file called test.module (with an opening php tag) in the root of the module directory, and place the theme hook below in it.
+Note - this implementation includes a test_var variable to be used in the template called my-template.html.twig:

 {% highlight php %}
+<?php

 function test_theme($existing, $type, $theme, $path) {
   return [
     'my_template' => [